Let’s hear it for the sunshine vitamin!

 It may help lower the risk of other diseases

 Women with PCOS have a higher risk of metabolic syndrome.
-This is a group of conditions that can lead to cardiovascular disease, diabetes, stroke and other health problems.
+This is a group of conditions that can lead to cardiovascular disease, type 2 diabetes, stroke and other health problems.
 Metabolic syndrome is diagnosed when someone has three or more of these risk factors:

 - High blood sugar